pedrosancao/wordimpress/README.md

-# Wordpress static site generator
+# Wordimpress

 Static site generator library that uses Wordpress API as content source.
-The library still a proof of concept.
+The library still a prototype.

 ## Key features